 What and How big is a fat quarter?

 I don’t know about you, but when it comes to pre-cuts in fabric, or sizes of just regular cuts, my brain goes to mush.
 I can’t remember.

-I usually hold up my hands and think to myself– it’s about that size.
+I usually hold up my hands and think to myself– what is a fat quarter again? – it’s about that size.
 Right?
 You, I am sure, remember them much better than I.

 You can quickly recall to your sewing buddies the right size.
 If that’s you, then please ignore this post.
 For the rest of us– I have come up with a solution.

-A little business card that holds all dimensions.
+A little business card that holds all fat quarter size dimensions.
 You can stuff it into a pocket in your purse or bag and whip it out when the mind fails you.

-Well- a FAT quarter means that you are getting the same amount of fabric…but it’s in a square shape instead of a long strip.
+Well- a FAT quarter of fabric means that you are getting the same amount of fabric…but it’s in a square shape instead of a long strip.